 What if this doesn’t work?

-If you want to check on your own, we have a list of the best bug detectors with a buyer guide included to help you find the perfect one for you.
+If you want to check on your own, we have a list of the best bug detector with a buyer guide included helping you find the perfect one for you.

 Wrapping things up